yanx4/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-5-1.png)

-2.Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?
+2. Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?

 ```r
 avg.steps[which.max(avg.steps$avg.steps),]$interval